 During the course, participants will have the opportunity to visit Stanford’s Jasper Ridge Biological Preserve, located near Stanford University's campus in the eastern foothills of the Santa Cruz Mountains.
 The Preserve, which is not open to the public, encompasses remarkable geologic, topographic, and biological diversity within its almost 500 hectares, and provides a natural laboratory for researchers from all over the world, educational experiences to students and docent-led visitors, and refuge to native plants and animals.
 The Preserve's 9,800 square foot Sun Field station is a research and education facility that houses a research laboratory, two classrooms, a reference library, a herbarium, and staff offices, and has received awards for sustainable and energy efficient design.

 Participants should also budget for the following expenses:

-• International and national travel to and from Stanford University.
+• International and regional travel to and from Stanford University.

 • U.S. visa fees - usually around $140.
 Please apply for a B1 business visa, as our short training course is considered as a professional conference or workshop.

-• Airport transportation to Stanford - about $35 from the San Francisco airport.
+• Airport transportation to and from Stanford - about $35 each way from either the San Francisco or San Jose airport.

 • Transportation and lunch during day off - approximately $50.